A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Emerging capabilities of interplanetary CubeSats

-The \cite{NRC2010} report concluded that it would take close to 10 years for a single spacecraft with a 50~cm telescope to conduct a search for 90\% of H=22 mag NEOs.
-As we mentioned earlier, designing a spacecraft with the redundancy and required testing to ensure survival for 10 years can significantly increase the mission cost.
-With a constellation of 5 CubeSats, a failure of a single spacecraft is not catastrophic; in fact, the constellation's performance degrades gracefully with respect to loosing a node.
+The \citep{NRC2010} report concluded that it would take approximately ten years for a single spacecraft with a 50~cm telescope to conduct a search for 90\% of H=22 mag NEOs.
+Designing a spacecraft with the redundancy and required testing to ensure survival for ten years can significantly increase the mission cost.
+With a constellation of six SmallSats, a failure of a single spacecraft is not catastrophic; in fact, the constellation's performance degrades gracefully with respect to loosing a node.
 Fig.~\ref{fig:11} shows the sensitivity in search time to constellation size.
-Given the low cost of an additional CubeSat, one may consider placing more than 5 spacecraft at the desired solar orbit to form a redundant constellation.
-Such a redundancy would not only reduce the time to conduct the 90\% NEO survey, it would also reduce the risk of the NEO search to potential spacecraft failures identified in the NRC report.
+Given the low cost of an additional SmallSat, one may consider placing more than six spacecraft at the desired solar orbit to form a redundant constellation.
+Such a redundancy would not only reduce the time of conducting the 90\% NEO survey, it would also reduce the risk of the NEO search to potential spacecraft failures identified in \citep{NRC2010}.

-Significant improvements are expected from optimizing the constellation design, scanning strategies, FOVs, and anticipated CubeSat lifetimes.
-A rigorous analysis of the optimal number of spacecraft to mitigate risks and ensure a high probability of mission success in the desired time for an acceptable cost is beyond the scope of this paper; it will be presented elsewhere.